aslahy/Sign-Language---Action-Recognition-System/Action_recognition/README.md

-# Sign detection using Mediapipe
+# Action recognition using Mediapipe

-Sign language detector with Python, OpenCV and Mediapipe !
+Action detector with Python, OpenCV and Mediapipe !